ksaalfeld/exprplusplus/README.md

-    bitand(a, b) - Bitwise AND of scalars or elements in lists/vectors A and B bitor(a, b) - Bitwise OR of scalars or elements in lists/vectors A and B bitxor(a, b) - Bitwise XOR of scalars or elements in lists/vectors A and B bitshift(x, n) - Bit shifting of elements in X by N positions
+    bitand(a, b) - Bitwise AND of scalars or elements in lists/vectors A and B bitor(a, b) - Bitwise OR of scalars or elements in lists/vectors A and B bitxor(a, b) - Bitwise XOR of scalars or elements in lists/vectors A and B bitget(x, k, [n]) - Get N bits (default: 1) from X starting at zero-based index K bitshift(x, k) - Bit shifting of elements in X by K positions

-The bitshift() function also supports N being a list/vector.
+The functions bitshift() and bitget() support K being a list/vector.

 Note that expr is implicitely used within the conditionals of control structures (if, while, for, ...).
 The features added by this package are therefore available in their conditionals as well.